anthonyharrison/sbom4python/README.md

 which case all licences are reported as 'NOASSERTION'.

 The tool can optionally include the files associated with the installed module.
 This can be specified using the `--include-file` option.
-As the filenames are relative to the directory in which the tool is invoked, it is recommended that the tool is launced in a directory where the source files are available.
+As the filenames are relative to the directory in which the tool is invoked, it is recommended that the tool is launched in a directory where the source files are available.

 The `--graph` option is used to generate a dependency graph of the components within the SBOM.
 The format of the graph file is compatible with the [DOT language](https://graphviz.org/doc/info/lang.html) used by the